KadeHarrison/Flashing-LED-Lamp/README.md

 # Flashing-LED-Lamp
 2nd project for the Shenzhen fallout event which uses more electrical components than the USB hub meaning it is slightly more complicated

+**IMPORTANT NOTE**

+At first it didn't look like the SVG files didn't export correctly but if you zoom in or have very good eyes you can see a very very thin red outline of the design.
+Sorry for the inconveniance.

 __Flashing LED description__

 This is my second project that goes towards the 60 hour total for the Shenzhen hackathon.
 My motivation for this project was to complete projects that I haven't completed before in my Systems class in the time given and fuse them together to make one whole new design/project.